EmelieMarkkanen/p3-guess-the-word-game/README.md

 ## Testing

 ### Player Experience
--
--
--
+- A potential user should easily understand what kind of application this is
+    - The starting visuals show the name of the game
+- The game should have a logical flow and feedback to user
+    - Instructions to enter player name, choose a difficulty level and game rules are easy to follow
+- The game should have clear feedback about user choices
+    - The player gets instant feedback in different colors depending on choice, and feedback with error messages if incorrect choices are made
+- The game should have multiple levels of difficulty to keep it interesting
+    - The game starts with the player choosing a level of difficulty for the game

 ### Code testing
 Gitpod have PEP8 installed for code validation.
 PEP8 errors will be underlined in red, as well as being listed in the 'Problems' tab beside the terminal.
 <br>
-Testing have been done continuously during creation.
+Testing have been done continuously during creation in Gitpod terminal and Code Institute Heroku terminal.

 ### Known issues
 One bug found by one user, but I've not been able to recreate the issue.
 The input line shows both player name and already guessed letters.
+The user tested the app on a Android Galaxy S21, with Chrome.
 ![](https://github.com/EmelieMarkkanen/p3-guess-the-word-game/blob/main/docs/images/bug.jpg)

 ## Deployment